js-aguiar/customer_revenue_prediction/README.md

 # Customer Lifetime Revenue Model (CLTR)

 In this project, an end-to-end machine learning model is built to predict future customer revenue.
+The main goal is to forecast a customer's revenue for the next 90 days based on their purchase history at the basket-level.
 The resulting model and ETL are deployed using AWS services.
-The main goal is to forecast a customer's revenue for the next 90 days given their purchase history (basket-level).

 ## Model development